wesjordan/billingcontract/README.md

 ```
 docker-compose up
 ```
-To confirm that the app is running, head over to http://localhost:8080/swagger-ui.html
+To confirm that the app is running, head over to http://localhost:8080/health

+To interact with the API, head over to http://localhost:8080/swagger-ui.html